 PGR8.8.2 During supervisory meetings, discussion should normally include:

-- Any changes to ethics or governance requirements;
+- any changes to ethics, research data management or other governance requirements

 PGR8.8.3 PGRs and supervisors can seek independent advice at any point during the PGR’s research degree registration from the Associate Head of Department (Research) where appropriate, the FRDC Chair, the Graduate School or other University specialist services such as the Wellbeing Service or the Disability Service.